 This theoretically oriented Ph.D. degree is uniquely beneficial for clinicians, counselors, coaches, clergy, healers, educators, scholars, and artists who are already proficient in a practical discipline and desire deeper study of the performance contexts that advance the creative practices of the transformative arts.The program’s faculty and associates comprise a renowned group of scholars, practitioners, and artists.
 Coursework spans across academic disciplines and fields of practice and aims to study and contribute to the ways creativity helps awaken systemic processes of transformation.

 While it is expected that students will be self-motivated and able to work independently, they receive advisory support throughout the program.
 Students will work together in a cohort, creating a learning community in which transformative skills and expressive performance are developed and possibilities for collaboration are encouraged.
 All courses are seminar-style where individuals are expected to participate in conversations relevant to course content and its application to lived experience.
-The program values the circular interaction between theory and practice and the importance of fostering transformation inside and outside the classroom.
+The program values the recursive interaction between theory and practice and the importance of fostering transformation inside and outside the classroom.

 For more information about the curriculum for this program please visit ULM’s Graduate Catalog.